Presidio La Bahía

 During the Texas Revolution, the presidio was the site of the Battle of Goliad in October 1835, and the Goliad massacre in March 1836.

-It was restored in the 1960s and became a National Historic Landmark in 1967.
-While several adjacent historical sites in Goliad are now part of the Texas state parks system, La Bahía is owned by the Catholic Diocese of Victoria, Texas but operates as a public museum.
+It was restored in the 1960s and was designated as a National Historic Landmark in 1967.
+While several adjacent historical sites in Goliad are now part of the Texas state parks system, La Bahía is owned by the Catholic Diocese of Victoria, Texas.
+It is operated as a public museum.
+It is the most important surviving colonial mission in Texas.

 Overview

 Founded in 1721 on the ruins of the failed French Fort Saint Louis, the presidio was moved to a location on the Guadalupe River in 1726.
 In 1747, the presidio and its mission were moved to their current location on the San Antonio River.
 By 1771, the presidio had been rebuilt in stone and had become "the only Spanish fortress for the entire Gulf Coast from the mouth of the Rio Grande to the Mississippi River".
 The civilian settlement, later named Goliad, sprang up around the presidio in the late 18th century; the area was one of the three most important in Spanish Texas.

 The presidio was captured by insurgents twice during the Mexican War of Independence, by the Republican Army of the North in 1813 and by the Long Expedition in 1821.
 Each time the insurgents were later defeated by Spanish troops.
 By the end of 1821, Texas became part of the newly formed United Mexican States.
 La Bahía was one of the two major garrisons in Mexican Texas and lay halfway between San Antonio de Béxar (the political center of Spanish Texas) and Copano, the then major port in Texas.
 In October 1835, days after the beginning of the Texas Revolution, a group of Texian insurgents marched on La Bahía.
 After a 30-minute battle, the Mexican garrison surrendered and the Texians gained control of the presidio, which they soon renamed Fort Defiance.

 During the siege of the Alamo, Texian commander William B. Travis several times asked La Bahía commander James Fannin to bring reinforcements.
 Although Fannin and his men attempted a relief mission, they abandoned the attempt the following day.
 After the fall of the Alamo, General Sam Houston ordered Fannin to abandon La Bahía.
 He did so on March 19, 1836, but took a leisurely path.
 Following the Battle of Coleto, the La Bahía garrison was captured and imprisoned in the Presidio.

 On March 27, 1836, the Texian captives were marched outside the presidio walls and executed, an event known as the Goliad massacre.

 Today, the location is a restored historical site, considered among the most attractive Spanish presidio sites in the United States.
 Directly adjacent, though technically a separate property, is the Fannin Memorial Monument commemorating the massacre.